 Below are a few examples of previously sold Georgian tables, but if any particular style looks of interest please let us know as we do get many similar designs in stock and we can try to locate something similar.

-This delightful small side table dates from the Georgian period, circa 1800 and is constructed from mahogany.
+Delightful small side table dates from the Georgian period, circa 1800 and is constructed from Mahogany.
 Its beauty is in its simplicity having clean lines with a refined look.
-The rectangular top sits above a frieze drawer which displays the original turned handles.
-The table stands on four tapering legs and has aged to a wonderful warm medium shade of mahogany.
 This simple but stylish piece was most probably made for a Georgian country house, not too grand but a household with money to spend.
 Today it would make the ideal lamp table for the discerning interiors buff.

-Dating from the Georgian period, circa 1800, this antique mahogany table has a lovely country appeal to it.
-Full of the charm and character only gained through age and use this very practical side table would make an ideal home for a lamp or precious photos in any living space.
-It has a rectangular, beautifully figured top, above a central drawer with period oval brass handles.
+This Georgian Antique Mahogany Side Table has a lovely country appeal to it, Full of the charm and character only gained through age and use and would make an ideal home for a lamp or precious photos in any living space.